Rubber roofing: most likely the best choice for a flat roof5 minutes

 Factors that affect the final cost of installation:

 - Roof area.
-The larger the area, the lower the installation cost for every foot.
+The larger the size, the lower the installation cost for every foot.

-- Types of rubber roofing (cold, warm, inverted, hybrid, tapered), as well as waterproofing and thermal insulation method
+- The type of rubber roofing (cold, warm, inverted, hybrid, tapered), waterproofing and thermal insulation method.

 The average cost of installing a synthetic membrane roof in the US in 2023 is between $3 and $7.
-If old roofing material needs to be dismantled before installation, you should add $1-2 per square foot to the final bill.
+If old roofing material gets dismantled before installation, you should add $1-2 per square foot to the final bill.

 Variety of rubber roofing materials: time-tested and innovative

-To get the full list of technology benefits you should consider the differences between mentioned rubber materials – TPO, polyvinyl chloride, TPO.
-Cost of installation and maintenance of different rubber membranes differs as well.
+To get the entire list of technology benefits, consider the differences between mentioned rubber materials – TPO, polyvinyl chloride, rubber shingles, and EPDM.
+The cost of installation and maintenance of different rubber membranes differs as well.

-Most of the flat rubber roofs of commercial buildings built in the last 30-40 years in the US are covered with EPDM.
-This single-ply membrane material is synthesized from petroleum products.
-EPDM membranes vary in thickness, but even thin roofing membranes are durable.
-EPDM is practically resistant to all weather conditions.
+EPDM covers most of the flat rubber roofs of commercial buildings built in the US in the last 30-40 years.
+This petroleum-based single-ply membrane material varies in thickness, but even thin roofing membranes are durable.
+It is practically resistant to all weather conditions.

-EPDM membranes can be installed on new or existing roofs (with additional OSB layer between EPDM and existing roof).
-According to roofers, special attention must be paid to the tightness of the joints during the installation and operation of EPDM roofs.
+EPDM membranes can be installed on new or existing roofs (with an additional OSB layer between EPDM and the existing roof).
+Many roofers recommend paying particular attention to the tightness of the joints during the installation and operation of EPDM roofs.

 PVC is one more common single-ply roofing membrane.
-Typically, PVC roofs are used in commercial construction, but recently PVC products have been increasingly chosen by homeowners in recent years.
+You will often see PVC roofs in commercial construction, but recently, homeowners have increasingly favored PVC products.

-TPO is a material with a claimed lifespan of 20 years (30+ years according to some manufacturers).
-However, it is not proven, because TPO rubber roof material appeared on the market not so long ago.
+TPO is a material with a claimed lifespan of 20 years (30+ years, according to some manufacturers).
+However, it is not proven because TPO rubber roof material appeared on the market not long ago.

-TPO materials are more expensive than EPDM, but they are durable and more chemically stable.
-TPO membranes are highly resistant to UV-rays and mechanical damage such as puncturing.
+TPO materials are more expensive than EPDM but durable and more chemically stable.
+TPO membranes are highly resistant to UV and mechanical damage such as puncturing.

-If installed correctly, rubber shingles roof will last up to 45-50 years with simple maintenance without any leaking or cracking.
-Like other rubberized roofing materials, even low-priced shingles are quite resistant to any climate conditions.
-Moreover, shingled rubber roofing material is much easier to install.
-If damaged they can be replaced much easier than rolled materials.
+If installed correctly, rubber shingles roof will last 45-50 years with simple maintenance without leaking or cracking.
+Like other rubberized roofing materials, even low-priced shingles resist all climate conditions.
+Moreover, shingled rubber roofing material is much easier to install and, If damaged, can be replaced with much less effort than rolled materials.

 Rubber roofing is one call away

 Rubber roofing is an excellent choice for both commercial projects and real estate property.
-Rubber roofing is believed to be an excellent solution not only for new buildings but also for re-roofing as well as complete renovation.
+Rubber roofing is a perfect solution not only for new buildings but also for re-roofing as well as a complete renovation.

-However, although rubber roofing is quite easy to install, compared to BUR or mod-bit roofing, we recommend that you seek the services of a skilled contractor.
+However, although rubber roofing is relatively easy to install compared to BUR or mod-bit roofing, we recommend that you seek the services of a skilled contractor.

-Experienced roofing contractors will definitely help you find the best rubber roofing material for your budget – from affordable EPDM membranes and energy-efficient PVC single ply membranes to prime polymer shingles.
+Experienced roofing contractors will help you find the best rubber roofing material for your budget – from affordable EPDM membranes and energy-efficient PVC single-ply membranes to prime polymer shingles.